porchthecoder/OverKillBMS_ESPHome/README.md

 See overkill_batt1.yml for an example.
 - Change the Wifi and MQTT information to suite.
 - Note that sending all the debug information to syslog is included, but that section can be commented out if not used.
-- Change the Libraries section needs to point to the full path of the overkilllib2 folder.
+- Change the Libraries section to point to the full path of the overkilllib2 folder.
 - The name of the BMS and how it appears in MQTT is configured under name:.
 The default is overkill-batt1.

 # Installing (Assumes you have ESPHome already installed)
 1. Download this repo into a folder.
+Include all folders.
 2. Copy and modify the overkill_batt1.yml example file.
 3. Connect up the ESP module with a USB cable.
 It does not matter if it is connected to the BMS or not.
-4. Type “ESPHome run overkill_batt1.yml”.
+4. Type “esphome run overkill_batt1.yml”.
 ESPHome should compile the code and upload it to the ESP32 module.

 # Note on Battery Voltage (12V, untested on 24V).